mattpbooth/BeeSmiles/README.md

 BeeSmiles
 =========

-Create a game in 24 hours.
+Create a game in 24 hours, as in a real 24 hours that I can consume minute-by-minute over a longer period.